ncbi/vadr/00README.txt

 #  --orginput <s> : read training alignment for origin sequences from file <s>
 #  --orgstart <n> : origin sequence starts at position <n> in file <s> from --orginput <s> [0]
 #  --orglen <n>   : origin sequence is <n> nucleotides long [0]
-######
 #
-# dnaorg_annotate.pl should be run after dnaorg_build.pl is finished
-# and all of the cmcalibrate jobs it has submitted have completed
-# running on the farm.
+#########
 #
+# dnaorg_build.pl takes a single argument: the reference
+# accession.
+It then builds models based for sequence features in the
+# reference sequence using the compute farm.
+#
+#########
+#
+# dnaorg_annotate.pl should be run after dnaorg_build.pl is finished.
+#
 # dnaorg_annotate.pl is typically run with a single command line
 # argument, a .ntlist file that contains a list of accessions, one per
 # line.
+These ntlists are output from the dnaorg_classify.pl script
+# when it is run with the --inlist option, which you can use as input
+# to dnaorg_annotate.pl or alternatively you can create your own
-These accessions should be the same species as the reference
+# lists.
+The accessions in the .ntlist file should be the same species
-# aaccession used in dnaorg_build.pl.
-The reference accession used
+# as the reference aaccession used in dnaorg_build.pl.
+The reference
-# passed into dnaorg_build.pl should be the first accession listed in
+# accession used passed into dnaorg_build.pl should be the first
-# the .ntlist file.
+# accession listed in the .ntlist file.
 #
-# See the example runs #1 and #2 below for more detailed instructions.
+# See examples 3 and 4 below for more detailed instructions.
 #
 # Alternatively, with the --infasta option, the user can provide a
 # fasta file of sequences to annotate instead of a list of accessions